JamesCarvell/Room-Booking-Webapp/README.md

 ### server.py
 * pass new booking from index.html to db.json

+### bookings.py
+* add .past html class to calendar days before today

+### calendar_script.js
+* Make calendar interactable as an alternative to using the form
+* Prevent unavailable & past dates from being selectable
+* Add hover text to calendar for unavailable/past days
+* Add alerts for whether booking succeeds

 ### index.html
-* Color code dates on calendars based on availability
-* Make calendar interactable as an alternative to using the form
-* Prevent fully booked dates from being selectable
 * Take form data from BookingForm and create a new booking
-* Add alerts for whether booking succeeds
 * Improve the page layout/style
     * Fix carousel indicator overlap with caledar
-    * Add a legend and/or hover text to calendar to indicate meaning of different colors
-    * Change carousel to show multiple months
+    * Change carousel to show multiple months for large displays